wael35nl/user-admin-management/README.md

 ### Fifth step (Developer)

-7- verify the email, and create the user without image, then conditionally add the image
+7- verify the email, and create the user without image, then conditionally add the image.

 - packages:
   - jwt